-The info.file-system-identifier file also needs a [client-system] section for each client system listed in the clients line of the [info] section to describe the client systems and a [clustername] section to describe the Lustre server system.
+The info. file-system-identifier file also needs a [client-system] section for each client system listed in the clients line of the [info] section to describe the client systems and a [clustername] section to describe the Lustre server system.
 Each of these sections contain a literal lnet_network_wildcard in the format of LNET-name:IP-wildcard which instructs the LNET module to match a host's IP address to IP-wildcard and, if it matches, instantiate LNET LNET-name on them.
 Example 110 shows a sample info.file-system-identifier configuration file.

 The hostname fields in the [client-system] section of this file are fully-qualified interface specifications of the form hostname(ibn), where (ib0) is the assumed default if not specified.
 Cray XC30 systems can support multiple InfiniBand interfaces per router.
-Configure the second IB interface (see Procedure 83 on page 318) and append the interface names (ibn) to the cnames for the routers.
+Configure the second IB interface (see Procedure 87 on page 326) and append the interface names (ibn) to the cnames for the routers.
 See Example 111 for reference.
 You will also need to append these interface names to the client-system.ib file.
+InfiniBand port assignments are shown below in Figure 11.